Jump to:

 20yrs+ coaxing brilliant ideas into publishable books.
 Also an author who knows…

-I’m a multi-award-winning editor and author with a lifelong passion for story.
-I’ve worked in the publishing industry since 1997, as a freelance editor since 2003, and as a writer since I was born.
-I service writers, publishers, self-publishers, and entrepreneurs, and at the time of writing have clients all around the world, including Texas, Florida, New York, Israel, Lithuania, Kazakhstan, India, the UK, and of course Australia.
-According to one professional publication-services website, I’m in the top 3% of the world’s editors, given I have coaxed all manner of brilliant ideas into publishable YA, children’s books, speculative fiction, thrillers, women’s, memoir, inspirational, new age, academic and commercial texts.
-I’m very open-minded and empathetic, which enables me to really feel my way into any narrative voice, whether fictional or non-fictional – hence the variety of genre in which I work.
+Not only have I worked in the publishing industry since 1997 and as a freelance editor since 2003, but I’m an award-winning author.
+This gives me a very unique insight into the editing process.
+Indeed, according to one professional publication-services website, I’m in the top 3% of the world’s editors.
+I have coaxed all manner of brilliant ideas into publishable YA, children’s books, thrillers, science fiction, fantasy, horror, speculative fiction, dystopia, women’s, romance, memoir, biographies, history, inspirational, new age, academic and commercial texts.
+I currently service writers, publishers, self-publishers, and entrepreneurs all around the world, including the USA, Canada, the UK, India, Israel, Lithuania, Kazakhstan, and Australia.
 Those of my clients seeking traditional publication have scored contracts with amazing publishers, such as Simon & Schuster, Rockpool Publishing, Big Sky Publishing, MidnightSun Publishing, Encircle Publications, and Major Street Publishing.

-As an author myself (science fiction, fantasy, horror, spec fic, women’s, thriller & suspense, crossover), I *genuinely* understand what writers need from an edit – perhaps more than an editor who has never written themselves.
-As an inclusive creativity advocate, I am passionate about ensuring you say what you want to say to the world with a contemporary lens.
+I’m naturally a very open-minded and empathetic person, which enables me to really feel my way into any narrative voice, whether fictional or non-fictional – hence the variety of genre in which I work.
+As an author myself (science fiction, fantasy, horror, spec fic, women’s, thriller & suspense), I genuinely understand what writers need from an edit – perhaps more than an editor who has never written themselves.
+I’m open-minded and interested in a vast array of topics, experiences and thoughts.
+As an inclusive creativity advocate, I am passionate about ensuring you speak to the world through a contemporary lens.
+I also have many qualifications – from degrees in English Literature (of course), psychology, media and cultural studies, to diplomas in law and intellectual property, and A-Levels in biology and history.
 I’m also very logical and conscientious (I was once a solicitor), which means I’m extremely thorough and excellent with structure.
-With every project, you can trust that I will use my extensive knowledge and experience to elevate your story, word by word.
-I’m both proficient and friendly – just read some testimonials over here, or get in contact and tell me about your project.
+I’ve also travelled all around the world, visiting almost 50 countries.
+With every project, you can trust that I will use all this extensive knowledge and experience to elevate your story, word by word!

 *Don’t have a completed manuscript yet?
 Then the service you need is mentoring / book coaching.

-Editorial Assessments
+Editorial / Manuscript Assessments

-Both my editorial assessments (also known as manuscript assessments, appraisals or structural reports) and developmental edits (also known as structural editing) identify big-picture issues with your work.
-This involves assessing your manuscript’s overall content, potentially looking at structure, language, tone, consistency, flow, chronology, pacing, length, and your personal narrative quirks.
+An editorial assessment of your manuscript (also known as manuscript assessments, appraisals or structural reports) involves me assessing and writing a report on your manuscript’s overall content, potentially looking at structure, language, tone, consistency, flow, chronology, pacing, length, and your personal narrative quirks.
 I will check that everything makes sense, consider readers and whether they’ll understand what you’re saying, and (where possible) suggest solutions.
 I may even explain writing techniques if needed, and recommend skill development.
 My feedback is both honest and nurturing, enabling you to take your manuscript to the next level.
 With fiction, I also assess character arcs, dialogue, worldbuilding, and plot points.
 Are characters acting according to their personalities and motivations?
 Does the story sag or drop the pace?
 Is it lacking tension?
+You’ll then receive an editorial report, but no marked-up manuscript.
+My report lengths vary between 6-20 pages in length.

-• Developmental Editing
+Developmental / Structural Editing

 Copyediting